Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/blog-system-overview.md

 ## Introduction

-The KCN Seniors WordPress website features a comprehensive blog system built on WordPress's native Posts functionality.
+The WordPress website features a comprehensive blog system built on WordPress's native Posts functionality.
 This system provides members with engaging content while implementing **role-based access control** for comments, ensuring only logged-in users can participate in discussions.

 > **📚 Prerequisites**: This section assumes you have completed the [WordPress Basics](/docs/wordpress-basics/wordpress-basics-overview) section, particularly [Creating Content](/docs/wordpress-basics/creating-content).
 If you're new to WordPress, start there first.